-The Farmer-Scientists Training Program (FSTP) is an action/extension program based at the Agricultural Systems Cluster, which aims to give farmers, especially those in upland communities, direct contact with agricultural scientists.
+The Farmer-Scientists Training Program (FSTP) is an action/extension program based at the Agricultural Systems Institute, which aims to give farmers, especially those in upland communities, direct contact with agricultural scientists.
 This is primarily designed to develop their technical and scientific capabilities to grow corn and other crops and animals utilizing appropriate farming technologies.
 It also aims to strengthen the agricultural research and extension capabilities of local government units, state colleges and universities and other government and non-government agency-partners for better services.

 FSTP has been a recipient of several awards from local to national levels.
 These inlcude: the 2006 Outstanding College of Agriculture Extension Team Award on March 6, 2006; the 2006 UPLB Outstanding Extension Program Award on March 6, 2006, and the Presidential GawadLingkod Bayan Award 2006, which was awarded by President Gloria Macapagal-Arroyo and the Civil Service Commission at the CCP, Manila on September 21, 2006.